nicksolony/instructor_manager/README.md

 # Instructor Manager

-This app will provide an access to instructors database and ability to manage it.
+This app will provide access to instructors' database and the ability to manage them.

 ## Installation